Most Wanted is a weekly series in which one Who What Wear team member or friend of the brand will share the top 25 finds on their current wish list.

 Fresh Sugar Tinted Lip Treatment SPF 15 ($24)

 I’ve been wearing the Rose color of this tinted lip balm for years and only recently discovered the Punch.
-It’s the perfect peachy-pink hue for beach vacations or summer in general.
+It’s the perfect peachy-pink hue to wear year-round.

 It Cosmetics Superhero Elastic Stretch Volumizing Mascara ($25)

 I normally don’t have strong opinions on mascara, and if I’m being honest I just use whatever free sample I get with my points at Sephora.
 However, my co-worker recently suggested I try this It Cosmetics option and my eyelashes have never looked better.
-I seriously have been getting compliments, that’s how good this stuff is.
+I seriously have been getting compliments on video meetings, that’s how good this stuff is.

 Nudestix Matte Blush & Bronze ($32)